How to Live Out of A Suitcase (8 lessons learned)

 • Difficult to have pets

-• Can be exhausting constantly packing up and moving around
+• Can be exhausting always packing up and moving around

 • You need to plan ahead and think about space more